 Scent is the most powerful trigger of emotion and memory.

-What’s Scent’s Connection to Wellness and Mental Health?
+What Is Scent’s Connection to Wellness and Mental Health?

 Neurologists have identified a strong connection between smell and memory.
-There is a strong neural pathway between the brain’s anterior olfactory nucleus (AON) and the hippocampus, which is the area of the brain that is responsible for making new memories — which explains, to some degree, why loss of the sense of smell is one of the earliest symptoms of Alzheimer’s.
+There is a strong neural pathway between the brain’s anterior olfactory nucleus (AON) and the hippocampus, which is the area of the brain that is responsible for making new memories — which explains, to some degree, why the loss of the sense of smell is one of the earliest symptoms of Alzheimer’s.

 When we smell something, the scent travels up the nose, through to the amygdala (which is responsible for a lot of our emotions), and the hippocampus, before arriving in the thalamus (which processes sensory signals).
 That means that everything we smell passes by the emotion and memory parts of the brain before we can even smell it.

-“Research shows that of all the senses, scent is the most powerful trigger of emotion and memory, and that people are 100 times more likely to remember something they smell over something they hear, touch or see,” says Jaime Bettencourt, senior vice president of account management and business development at Mood Media, an international in-store media solutions company that studies creating emotional connections between brands and consumers.
+“Research shows that of all the senses, the scent is the most powerful trigger of emotion and memory and that people are 100 times more likely to remember something they smell over something they hear, touch or see,” says Jaime Bettencourt, senior vice president of account management and business development at Mood Media, an international in-store media solutions company that studies creating emotional connections between brands and consumers.
 This knowledge has led to a resurgence of scent and fragrance upon the wellness world.

 How Has Research in The Power of Scent Redefining Aromatherapy?

 The concept of aromatherapy to treat diseases is an age-old practice, but it has been made new again thanks to huge breakthroughs in technology, new neuroscience studies and cleaner, better ingredients.
-Companies like Cleveland-based Aeroscena are redefining aromatherapy — whose market for years seemed to be dominated by multi-level companies such as Young Living and Doterra.
-Aeroscena has trademarked its line of plant-based therapeutic oils Phyto-inhalants, which are formulated by medical professionals to treat health problems such as pain, anxiety and nausea.
-The company’s founder, Mark Kohoot, says they are breaking through the folklore surrounding aromatherapy and backing it up with scientific studies that finally provide evidence that ingredients like lavandula augustifolia can indeed treat insomnia and reduce anxiety, and that inhaling rose or orange essential oils can in fact increase feelings of comfort and relaxation in people.
+Companies like Cleveland-based Aeroscena are redefining aromatherapy — whose market for years seemed to be dominated by multi-level companies such as Young Living and DōTerra.
+Aeroscena has trademarked its line of plant-based therapeutic oils “Phyto-inhalants,” which are formulated by medical professionals to treat health problems such as pain, anxiety and nausea.
+The company’s founder, Mark Kohoot, says they are breaking through the folklore surrounding aromatherapy and backing it up with scientific studies that finally provide evidence that ingredients like Lavandula augustifolia can indeed treat insomnia and reduce anxiety, and that inhaling rose or orange essential oils can, in fact, increase feelings of comfort and relaxation in people.